 Stretching from Culver Boulevard to Farragut Drive and from Overland Avenue to Sepulveda Boulevard, the Elenda Historic Neighborhood District connects the tri-school campus, the Robert Frost Auditorium, and the residential blocks of the historic Elenda Young Tract, first surveyed in 1894 and subdivided in 1927.

-At its center stands a 1940s heritage canopy of 78 mature Ficus trees (Ficus microcarpa) trees lining Elenda Street, forming the shaded spine of the district.
-Adjacent corridors extend this pattern: Garfield Avenue’s 46 Jacaranda trees (Jacaranda mimosifolia), Farragut and Franklin Streets’ combined 58 Elm trees (Ulmus parvifolia), and Braddock Drive’s 76 Elms create a connected belt of canopy that links the neighborhood to Culver City’s broader urban forest.
+At its center stands a 1940s heritage canopy of 78 mature Ficus trees (Ficus microcarpa) trees lining Elenda Street from Farragut to Washington, forming the shaded spine of the district.
+Adjacent corridors extend this pattern: Garfield Avenue’s 46 Jacaranda trees (Jacaranda mimosifolia), Farragut and Franklin Streets’ combined 58 Elm trees (Ulmus parvifolia), and Braddock Drive’s 76 Elms create connected belts of tree canopy that link the neighborhood to Culver City’s broader urban forest.

 Planned with short blocks, service alleys, and wide parkways that encouraged walking, the district was designed so students and neighbors could move comfortably beneath continuous shade between homes, schools, parks, and civic spaces.
 More than seventy years later, the Elenda Historic Neighborhood District remains a living model of climate-resilient, human-scaled neighborhood planning in Culver City.